NathanCordeiro/Magic-Box-Cipher/README.md

              |     D     |  Row 1, Column 2  |        K        |          K          |

             - Encrypted message: `"OLRRT GTWRK"`

+  4. Decryption:
+       - Each letter in the encrypted message is converted to its position in the grid.
+       - The character is replaced by the one directly above it in the grid.
+       - If the character is in the first row, it wraps around to the last row.

 ## Installation
 1. Clone the repository: